abdousameh/nest-js-example/README.md

 - nodemailer

 I have deveoped a simple class named <em>MailService</em>.
 The mailer configuration is define in <em>global.env.ts</em>.
 Before using this class you need to upgrade the configuration with your own data.
-You need alse to modify the class <em>MailService</em> for upgrading your own email address.

 # 8 - Tests